 A key difference with the Langstroth is that a new boxes are added beneath the existing boxes, rather than on top of them.
 While the individual boxes are smaller than the Langstroth (and therefore individually lighter), the existing boxes need to be moved up in the “stack” when adding a new one.
 Something of a tradeoff for the beekeeper wishing or unable to lift heavy weights.

-Another factor here is taht inspections are more common than the need to add new boxes, so…swings and roundabouts.
+Another factor here is that inspections are more common than the need to add new boxes, so…swings and roundabouts.
 We’ll discuss this in more detail in the Academy lessons on these hives.

 Another difference is that, rather than supporting vertically hanging frames, the Warre has a series of simple slats spanning the top of each box.
 From this guide, bees build their comb vertically downwards.
 This means, by definition, Warre beekeeping equals foundationless beekeeping, which we will discuss in the Academy “Foundation Beekeeping” lesson.

 The top of the Warre features a roof – often called a quilt box – that includes material to absorb condensation that the bees might generate.
-This is particular important during the winter, when the interaction of very cold ambient temperature with the relative warmth of the winter cluster, formed by the bees, can result in a dangerous build-up of moisture in the hive.
+This is particularly important during the winter, when the interaction of very cold ambient temperatures with the relative warmth of the winter cluster, formed by the bees, can result in a dangerous build-up of moisture in the hive.

 An important characteristic of the Top Bar hive is that it has a single, long box.
 While this means there are no expansion capabilities, as exist with the Langstroth and Warre, it also makes for a more simple design.
 This simplicity is a significant attraction for many hobbyist beekeepers.